AOT-Technologies/forms-flow-installation-doc/Pages/PC/windows/onWindows.md

 9.Copy the API Key and paste it into the cmd.
 The installation will continue.

 10.Once the installation is complete, the command prompt displays the installation is complete.
 The Docker Desktop displays all the installed containers.

+### Health Check
+ - Analytics should be up and available for use at port defaulted to 7001 i.e.<a target="_blank" href="http://localhost:7001/">http://localhost:7001/</a>.
+ - Business Process Engine should be up and available for use at port defaulted to 8000 i.e. <a target="_blank" href="http://localhost:8000/camunda/">http://localhost:8000/camunda/</a>.
+ - FormIO should be up and available for use at port defaulted to 3001 i.e. <a target="_blank" href="http://localhost:3001/checkpoint">http://localhost:3001/checkpoint</a> .
+ - formsflow.ai REST API should be up and available for use at port defaulted to 5000 i.e. <a target="_blank" href="http://localhost:5000/checkpoint">http://localhost:5000/checkpoint</a> .
+ - formsflow.ai web application should be up and available for use at port defaulted to 3000 i.e. <a target="_blank" href="http://localhost:3000/">http://localhost:3000/</a>.
+ - Default user credentials are provided <a target="_blank" href="/forms-flow-installation-doc/Pages/user_credentials.html">here</a> .

 ### Uninstall Formsflow
 To uninstall formsflow installed through quick installation, click  the uninstall file in the `\forms-flow-ai-deployment\scripts` directory